news

-Impact of Open Area Ratio on Light Transmission and Air Permeability in Metal Perforated Panels
+The Impact of Open Area Ratio on Light Transmission and Ventilation in Metal Perforated Panels

-Metal perforated panels are widely used in architectural decoration, industrial filtration, noise control, and ventilation systems.
-Among their characteristics, the open area ratio is a critical factor affecting their light transmission and air permeability.
-How does the open area ratio influence the performance of these panels?
+Metal perforated panels are widely used in architectural decoration, industrial filtration, noise control, and ventilation systems due to their excellent light transmission and airflow properties.
+Among the various parameters, the open area ratio is a critical factor that directly influences performance.
+This article explores in detail how the open area ratio affects the light and ventilation capabilities of metal perforated panels and provides practical guidance for selecting the right specifications.

-What is the Open Area Ratio of Metal Perforated Panels?
+What Is the Open Area Ratio in Metal Perforated Panels?

-The open area ratio refers to the proportion of the total hole area relative to the entire panel area, expressed as a percentage.
-For example, a panel with a 40% open area ratio means 40% of its surface is occupied by holes, while the remaining 60% is solid material.
-This ratio directly determines the amount of light transmission and airflow capacity.
+The open area ratio refers to the proportion of hole area to the total panel surface area, usually expressed as a percentage.
+For example, a metal perforated panel with a 40% open area ratio has 40% of its surface as holes and 60% as solid material.
+This ratio plays a vital role in determining how much light and air can pass through the panel.

 Renderings of High Open Area Ratio Metal Perforated Panels